Assets in Search

 I want to: specify geography of Search using my Assets

-So that I can: identify events, insights and threats in relation to the location of my Assets, gaining hypercontextualised information about my organisation’s risk and threat exposure
+So that I can: identify events, insights and threats in relation to the location of my Assets, gaining hyper-contextualized information about my organization’s risk and threat exposure

 User Personas